What is Colchicine

 Storage

 - Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
-Properly discard this product when it gets expired or no longer in use.
+Properly discard this product when it gets expires or no longer in use.
 Consult your pharmacist or local waste disposal company.

 Also known as Colcrys | Also known as Zyloprim |